Is this program right for you?

-- Core Course (Required): Global/Public Health Internship; SABD-391; 3 credits (internships are typically conducted in Spanish although a small number of placements are available in English) Although this program does not have a language requirement, students will have a much better selection of internship opportunities if they have an advanced intermediate level of Spanish.
+- Core Course: Global/Public Health Internship; SABD-391; 3 credits (internships are typically conducted in Spanish.
+In order for students to be allowed to complete an internship, students must have completed at least SPAN 153 (Beginning Spanish II or the equivalent) prior to arrival in Spain.
+Although this program does not have a language requirement, students will have a much better selection of internship opportunities if they have an intermediate to advanced level of Spanish.

 - Students choose additional courses to fill out their schedule based on their interests and academic needs.
 Courses in the Fall at the AU Center include:

 - Spanish language (courses at a variety of levels) SPAN-xxx

 - Immigrant Experience in Spain/Latin America; SISA-363

 - Contemporary Mediterranean Cultures (conducted in Spanish); SISA-363